 So, you’ve obtained a car loan on your dream vehicle and are making your repayments on time.
 Then, you miss a repayment due to an unexpected event or just human error.
 Why does the lender care?
 After all, they have your car as security, right?

-Many Australians get a car loan for a vehicle they can afford as they do not have the cash in the bank. – but there are certain things to know before you sign on the dotted line.
+Many Australians get a car loan for a vehicle they can afford, as they do not have the cash in the bank.
+But there are certain things to know before you sign on the dotted line.
 Always wondered why lenders care so much about late repayments?
 At Rapid Finance, we love helping people understand the ins and outs of car loans so that they can make the best decisions possible for their unique circumstances.
+Check out our car loan repayment calculator, to make sure you are comfortable with the likely repayments over the loan term for the amount you wish to borrow on your car.

 What is car repossession?